Dau1makan/Item-Pack/README.md

 </p><p>

   Some of the items provide spell-like abilities.
-These are taken from the vanilla game's spells, so if you have Spell">https://www.gibberlings3.net/mods/spells/spell_rev">Spell Revisions installed or any similar spell mod, said changes will be accounted for.
+These are taken from the vanilla game's spells, so if you have <a href="https://www.gibberlings3.net/mods/spells/spell_rev">Spell Revisions</a> installed or any similar spell mod, said changes will be accounted for.
 In other words, <b>Item Pack</b> will use, when appropriate, any modified version of spells you have, provided it's installed <u>AFTER</u> them (there's only one exception, which should be obvious enough by the item's description).